kriszyp/lmdb-js/README.md

 A few LMDB options are available at build time, and can be specified with options with `npm install` (which can be specified in your package.json install script):
 `npm install --use_robust=true`: This will enable LMDB's MDB_USE_ROBUST option, which uses robust semaphores/mutexes so that if you are using multiple processes, and one process dies in the middle of transaction, the OS will cleanup the semaphore/mutex, aborting the transaction and allowing other processes to run without hanging.
 There is a slight performance overhead, but this is recommended if you will be using multiple processes.

 On MacOS, there is a default limit of 10 robust locked semaphores, which imposes a limit on the number of open write transactions (if you have over 10 db environments with a write transaction).
 If you need more concurrent write transactions, you can increase your maximum undoable semaphore count by setting kern.sysv.semmnu on your local computer.
-Or you can build with POSIX semaphores, using `npm install --use_posix_semaphores=true`.
-However POSIX semaphores are not robust semaphores, which again means that if you are running multiple processes and one crashes in the midst of transaction, it may block other processes from starting a transaction on that environment.
-Or try to minimize overlapping transactions and/or reduce the number of db environments (and use more databases within each environment).
+Otherwise don't use the robust mutex option.
+You can also try to minimize overlapping transactions and/or reduce the number of db environments (and use more databases within each environment).

 ## License

 `lmdb-store` is licensed under the terms of the MIT license.

 Also note that LMDB: Symas (the authors of LMDB) [offers commercial support of LMDB](https://symas.com/lightning-memory-mapped-database/).

+This project has no funding needs.
+If you feel inclined to donate, donate to one of Kris's favorite charities like [Innovations in Poverty Action](https://www.poverty-action.org/) or any of [GiveWell](https://givewell.org)'s recommended charities.

 ## Related Projects